techdeity92/Nexford-University/README.md

 ### Files:

-* worker_payment.py - Python version of the program.
+* Module 1 Construction Company Payment Slips.ipynb - Python version of the program.
-* worker_payment.R - R version of the program.
+* RModule 1 Construction Company Payment Slips.R - R version of the program.
 * README.md - This file.

 ### How to Run: